tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Adelaide never deserved her nightmare.

-“My sister's dead,” I tell him, pushing the memory from my mind.
-“So this isn't about what she would want.
+“My sister's dead,” I tell him, pushing her memory from my mind.
+“This isn't about what she would want.
 It's about what I *need*.
 It's about making Zipperjaw pay for what it took from me.”

 "You're deranged..."

 My pen clicks.
 Stabs the clipboard like a knife.

 "Maybe.
-But you know as well as I do what happens at midnight, Jonah.
+But you know as well as I do what happens at midnight.
 So I'd start talking—or pretty soon you won't have a face to talk with."

 [MORE](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/)